IsmaelMartinez/model-selector/docs/research/browser-slm-learnings.md

 # Browser Small Language Models: Technical Evaluation and Learnings

 ## Overview
-This document captures our comprehensive evaluation of browser-based Small Language Models (SLMs) for the Model Selector project.
+This document captures our comprehensive evaluation of browser-based Small Language Models (SLMs) for the AI Model Advisor project.
 While we ultimately decided not to implement SLM classification, this research provides valuable insights for future browser AI projects.

 ## Technical Implementation Details